Sadequain: Early life

 Sadequain was born on 30 June 1930 in Amroha, into a family of calligraphers.
+He, along with his family members, had migrated to Pakistan during the 1947 partition, residing in the Nazimabad neighbourhood of Karachi.
 In late 1940s he joined the Progressive Writers' and Artists Movement.
 His true talent was discovered by Huseyn Shaheed Suhrawardy who brought Sadequain into the limelight.
 He also spent some time in Paris augmenting his skills.

 Medium of work

 Calligraphy

-Sadequain was widely praised for his calligraphic style, which is considered iconic by many critics of South Asian art.
+Sadequain was widely praised for his calligraphy by many critics of South Asian art.

-Sadequain was part of a broader Islamic art movement that emerged independently across North Africa and parts of Asia in the 1950s and known as the Hurufiyya movement.
+Sadequain was part of a broader Islamic art movement, known as the Hurufiyya movement, which emerged independently across North Africa and parts of Asia in the 1950s.
 Hurufiyah refers to the attempt by artists to combine traditional art forms, notably calligraphy as a graphic element within a contemporary artwork.
 Hurufiyah artists rejected Western art concepts, and instead searched for a new visual languages that reflected their own culture and heritage.
 These artists successfully transformed calligraphy into a modern aesthetic, which was both contemporary and indigenous.
-Prior to Sadeqain's work, only a few painters had experimented with the medium in Pakistan.
+Prior to Sadequain's work, only a few painters had experimented with the medium in Pakistan.
 Sadequain is a pioneer of the style, bringing calligraphy into a mainstream art form, and influencing subsequent generations of Pakistani artists.

-Salahi carried the script with a flourish in all directions, giving it the 'power of space, vigor and volume'.

-Sadequain painted classical literature from the poetic verses of Ghalib, Iqbal and Faiz.
-He belonged to the school of thought which enriched realism with lyricism.
-His work was essentially linear.
-He also illustrated French Nobel Prize–winning writer Albert Camus.
-Thousand of the drawings he executed, were given away to his admirers.
-He wrote and published hundreds of quartets.

-Sadequain was the most prolific painter in the period following the independence of Pakistan in 1947.
-He was constantly at work and he worked on large scale.
-He repeatedly stated that he was not interested in decorating drawing rooms of rich and powerful.
-He worked on large murals for public buildings, symbolic of the collective labour of humanity, and his work was mostly donated to the public.

-Sadequain in his own words was primarily a painter of figures with allegorical significance.

 Murals

-Sadequain was a social commentator.
-His murals depict man's endless quest to discover and develop the potentialities that lie within him.
+Sadequain was a social commentator, and preferred to paint on public buildings instead of private ones that were owned by the wealthy.
+He did not like the idea that if he was painting for the wealthy, then his art would only be enjoyed by a small percentage, leaving out all of the public.
 His murals are densely filled and tightly packed with images to render adequately the lofty subject.
 As a master muralist some of his works adorn the halls of: